circld/querpy/README.md

-# querpy
-A Query class to make building SQL strings in Python as painless as possible.
+# querpy - to make building SQL strings in Python as painless as possible

 The Query class is intended to provide a high level interface for building/editing SQL query strings.